dnizzolo/ski/README.md

 T
 ```

 Now we reduce the term and sure enough the result is the variable y.
-I
-should add that combinatory logic itself doesn't have variables, I
+You probably know that combinatory logic doesn't have variables, I
-just added them so one can see more clearly the application of a
+just added them to have a clear feedback on the behavior of a
 combinator.
-The variables are basically just placeholders and don't
+The variables are placeholders and don't have reduction
-have reduction rules associated with them.
+rules associated with them and just get shuffled around by the
+combinators.

 ```
 SKI> (reduce-term (parse-combinator-term "KIxy"))